 Classic five-star elegance in the glamorous Golden Triangle near the Champs Elysées.
 Beautifully appointed guest rooms feature Louis XVI-style furnishings, and the marble courtyard is decorated with stunning floral arrangements.
 Three Michelin-starred restaurants, luxurious pool and spa, private terraces, Eiffel Tower views.

-Stunning aristocratic home turned five star hotel near the Eiffel Tower.
-Excellent Michelin-starred restaurants, elegant and sophisticated bar, beautiful pool with outdoor balcony, and spectacular views of the Eiffel Tower and Seine – especially from terrace suites.
+Stunning aristocratic home turned five-star hotel near the Eiffel Tower.
+Excellent Michelin-starred restaurants, sophisticated bar, beautiful pool with outdoor balcony, and spectacular views of the Eiffel Tower and Seine – especially from terrace suites.

 3. Relais Christine – 6th Arrondissement

 Hotel phone: +33 1 40 51 60 80

 Charming Left Bank luxury boutique hotel set inside a former abbey.
 Quiet side street location, beautiful ivy-covered courtyard, and Guerlain spa.
 Garden suites have private terraces that open directly onto the hotel garden.
 Convenient St. Germain location near Notre Dame, the Latin Quarter, and the Seine.